Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Combinatorial reformulation

-The degree of a vertex in a cacti is the number of such triangles, and the degree distribution of the vertices of a given color is the partition of $n$ formed by the degrees of all the vertices of this color.
-The fact that $\al_1\al_2\al_2=\gamma_n$ corresponds to saying that traversing the map starting on the white vertex of the triangle labelled $1$ and keeping the unbounded face on the {\em right} we visit, in order, the white-black edges belonging to triangles $1,2,\ldots,n$.
+A sketch of the proof of this classical result can be found in \cite{V}.
+Each white, black, or grey vertex of a given $3$-cacti corresponds to a cycle of permutation $\al_1$, $\al_2$, or $\al_3$ respectively, and the cycle is encoded by the local {counter-clockwise} order of the triangles around the vertex.
+The fact that $\al_1\al_2\al_2=\gamma_n$ corresponds to saying that traversing the map starting on the white vertex of the triangle labeled $1$ and keeping the white face on the {\em right} we visit, in order, the white-black edges belonging to triangles labeled $1,2,\ldots,n$.
+A consequence of Proposition~\ref{propo} is that for integer partitions $\lambda,\mu,\nu$ of $n$, the number of $3$-cacti of degree distribution $\la$, $\mu$, $\nu$ is the number $k_{\lambda,\mu,\nu}^n$ of factorizations defined in Section~\ref{sec:conncoeff}.
+Moreover, by the Euler-characteristic, the {genus} of the underlying surface of the $3$-cacti of degree distribution $\la, \mu, \nu$ is given by Equation \ref{eq:genus}.
 Figure 1 shows a $3$-cactus embedded on the sphere (genus $0$) and a $3$-cactus embedded on a torus (genus $1$).

 \begin{exm}

 The cactus on the left hand side in Figure 1 can be associated to the three permutations: